-Resources: The patient's homepage must have access to the internet in order to perform computations and write the computed values to the patient's homepage.
+Resources: The patient's homepage must have internet access to perform computations and write the computed values to the patient's homepage.

 Processing: The drive mileage may be calculated by monitoring the patient's driving route using their smartphone's GPS.
 Drive time can be calculated as the difference in start and end time, which are respectively measured as the time when an individual began accelerating quickly and the time when an individual ceased to accelerate significantly for more than two minutes.
-The calculated mileage and duration will be written to a newly instantiated drive submodule that will then be published on the patient homepage.
-Interface/Exports:

-- Interactive Driving Statistics Dashboard
+- Status of Tracking

-- Drive Details Expansion
+- Quick Tutorial

-- Cumulative Statistics Display
+- Settings

 - User-Friendly Navigation and Layout